 Will I pay US taxes?
 No. As a Canadian resident working for a Canadian company in Canada, you only file Canadian personal tax returns and only pay Canadian income tax.

 Am I obligated to work long-term?
-You are free to seek employment elsewhere at any time.
+No. You are free to seek employment elsewhere at any time.

 Is it really this simple?
 Yes, we strive to keep it as simple as possible for both sides.
 On the Canadian side, it’s a regular employer-employee relationship.
 On the American side, it’s a regular vendor-business relationship.
 The complicated work is done by JobArc.